 There are so many Spooky Things to do in LA.
 Everything on this list can be experienced year-round but are extra fun to do in the fall.
 For episode three of the LA Dreaming Podcast, we talk to Ramsey Wild who has a fun series on Tik Tok about Spooky Things to do in LA.
-Be sure to follow her on Instagram and Tik Tok to get more ideas of what to do for fun in Los Angeles.
+Be sure to follow her on Instagram and Tik Tok to get more ideas about what to do for fun in Los Angeles.

 This post contains affiliate links.
 That means if you click on a link and buy something, I will earn a small commission from the advertiser at no additional cost to you.